Commodore Amiga MIDI Driver

 Commodore Amiga MIDI Driver (CAMD) is a shared library for AmigaOS which provides a general device driver for MIDI data, so that applications can share MIDI data with each other in real-time, and interface to MIDI hardware in a device-independent way.

 History

-Commodore announced work on Commodore Amiga MIDI driver (CAMD) during the National Association of Music Merchants January 1990 trade show.
+Commodore International announced work on Amiga MIDI driver (CAMD) during the January 1990 NAMM Show.
 Driver should allow multiple MIDI applications to work together in the Amiga multitasking environment, with timing as a crucial issue (working with realtime data streams).
 ARexx support was also planned.

 The software was originally created at the Carnegie Mellon University and later adopted by Commodore.